m-AI-celium/Myceilum_Growth_Dataset/README.md

-# Mycelium Growth and Structural Compression Dataset
+# Mycelium Growth and Structural Compression Datasets

 This repository contains a dataset for monitoring mycelium growth, including images, geometrical parametres and structural testing data.
 The dataset was created as part of a thesis project within the [Integrative Technologies and Architectural Design Research](https://www.itech.uni-stuttgart.de/) ITECH MSc.
 Program at the [University of Stuttgart](https://www.uni-stuttgart.de/) in 2023.